ClaraKellermannBryant/Graduate-ePortfolio-Main/_posts/2023-06-05-post-Ethical-Hacking.md

 The projects for the offensive side detail how a sophisticated attacker may develop malware or tools that are commonly present in underground markets.
 These projects include developing an ARP cache poisoner for Man-In-The-Middle Attacks, creating a port scanner in C#, and creating a packet sniffer in Python.
 From these projects, I learned how to recognize the origins of malicious activity for preparing an organization's security posture in the future.

-The projects for the defensive side consist of
+The projects for the defensive side consist of utilizing defense-in-depth strategies, technical controls, and documentation.